carsonfarmer/blog/content/blog/research-dissemination-and-interactive-visuals.md

 addition* to more traditional forms of research dissemination such as journals and conference papers.
-It is my hope that by doing this, I will be making my research more readily available to those who might actually be able to use it, and maybe even create some compelling visualisations in the process.
+It is my hope that by doing this, I will be making my research more readily available to those who might actually be able to use it, and maybe even create some compelling Visualizations in the process.
 While I'm not quite ready to start creating full-blown interactive websites yet, I thought it might be a good idea to start with something small to get the ball rolling; so I put together an